Refining Implicit Argument Annotation for UCCA: Implicit Roles In Meaning Representations

 Nevertheless, this trichotomy treats unfavourably many cases where implicit roles occur, such as Free Null Instantiation \cite[FNI;]{fillmore1993construction} and Identity of Sense Null Anaphora \cite[ISNA;]{kay2006null}.
 FNI is neither restricted to definite nor indefinite null arguments, and ISNA is null instantiation within noun phrases.
 Lyngfelt \shortcite{lyngfelt2012re} even argues that the unclear definition of FNI leads to much false categorisation---some FNIs are unspecified, some are generic, and some should be considered DNI.

 UCCA's foundational layer mainly focuses on CNI, that is, the current annotated datasets only include grammatically licensed implicit arguments.
 So far, only a few corpora for implicit role labelling have been proposed, such as SemEval-2010 Task 10 \cite{ruppenhofer-etal-2009-semeval}, Beyond NomBank \cite{gerber-chai-2010-beyond,gerber-chai-2012-semantic}, and Multi-sentence AMR \cite{ogorman-etal-2018-amr}.
-But none of them is based on a more comprehensive fine grained implicit role characterisation theory aside from Fine-grained Annotations of Referential Interpretation Type \cite{o2019bringing}, refined on three corpora mentioned above for recoverability studies.
+But none of them is based on a more comprehensive fine grained implicit role characterisation theory aside from FiGref, refined on three corpora mentioned above for recoverability studies.

-Although FiGref is not available to the public, O`Gorman \shortcite{o2019bringing} has counterbalanced previous studies on implicit role description and synthesized an inventory of eleven interpretation types for implicit roles.
-They are distinguished by their referential behaviours, that is, Script-inferrable pragmatic, Salient/recent, Deictic, Remembered Roles of Event Reference, Implicit ``Sloppy anaphora'' and Bridging, Genre-based Default, Type-identifiable, Generic (``People in General''), Cataphoric, Low-information, and Iterated Events Implicit Roles.
+Although FiGref is not available to the public, \newcite{o2019bringing} has counterbalanced previous studies on implicit role description and synthesized an inventory of eleven interpretation types for implicit roles distinguished by their referential behaviours.
+They are Script-inferrable pragmatic, Salient/recent, Deictic, Remembered Roles of Event Reference, Implicit ``Sloppy anaphora'' and Bridging, Genre-based Default, Type-identifiable, Generic (``People in General''), Cataphoric, Low-information, and Iterated Events Implicit Roles.

 Recoverable implicit roles fall into the category of \textit{Remote} Participants in UCCA, which typically calls for coreference resolution \cite{prange-etal-2019-semantically}.
-We discern eleven types of implicit roles from O`Gorman \shortcite{o2019bringing}'s categories, recoverable or not, and extract those types where only true \textit{Implicit} arguments occur, that is, the argument cannot be explicitly recovered from text, but inference and non-specificity are allowed as they are aligned with the definition of implicit arguments of UCCA.
-In the following section, we will analyze the implicit role types proposed by O`Gorman \shortcite{o2019bringing} and argue the appropriateness of the set of categories we choose.
+We discern the eleven types of implicit roles mentioned above, recoverable or not, and extract those types where only true \textit{Implicit} arguments occur, that is, the argument cannot be explicitly recovered from text, but inference and non-specificity are allowed as they are aligned with the definition of implicit arguments of UCCA.
+In the following section, we will analyze these implicit role types and argue the appropriateness of the set of categories we choose.

+For the sake of operability and consistency, we only focus on core arguments in Scenes where these arguments are essential to the meaning of corresponding predicates \cite{jackendoff1992semantic,jackendoff1997twistin,goldberg1992inherent,grimshaw1993semantic}.
+Elements such as location, time, and manner are of little interest in this study whilst they are able to appear as foundational units or \textit{Remote} Participant in UCCA.

+As UCCA distinguishes \textit{Remote} edges from \textit{Implicit} units, it is natural to take advantage of this property to account for argument recoverability.
+The definition of implicit arguments in UCCA, particularly for its strong emphasis on the inability of explicit recovering from text, is not strictly corresponding with the eleven implicit role types.